Breakthrough/PySceneDetect/README.md

     import numpy
     import cv2

 If both of those commands execute without any problems, you should be able to install PySceneDetect without any issues.
 To enable video splitting support, you will also need to have `mkvmerge` or `ffmpeg` installed on your system.
-See [getting started guide](http://pyscenedetect.readthedocs.org/en/latest/examples/usage/) after installation for details.
+See the documentation on [Video Splitting Support](https://pyscenedetect.readthedocs.io/en/latest/examples/video-splitting/) after installation for details.

 Full documentation for PySceneDetect can be found [on Readthedocs](http://pyscenedetect.readthedocs.org/), or by visiting [py.scenedetect.com](http://py.scenedetect.com/).
 This includes details on detection modes, default values/thresholds to try, and how to effectively choose the optimal detection parameters.